Principles for Nearly Zero-Energy Buildings

-While the EPBD requires that from 2020 all new buildings are nearly Zero-Energy Buildings (nZEB), the proposed definition leaves a number of uncertainties, specifically on the ambition level of such buildings in terms of energy consumption and CO2 emissions.
-This study has been elaborated to support the implementation of the re-cast Energy Performance of Buildings Directive (EPBD) by developing a sustainable, effective and practical nZEB definition for nearly Zero-Energy Buildings.
+While the Energy Performance of Buildings Directive (EPBD) requires that from 2020 all new buildings are nearly Zero-Energy Buildings (nZEBs), the proposed definition leaves a number of uncertainties, especially regarding the level of ambition for such buildings in terms of energy consumption and CO2 emissions.
+The aim of this study is to support the implementation of the recast EPBD by developing a sustainable, effective and a practical definition for nearly Zero-Energy Buildings.

-This report aims to contribute to reaching a common understanding of nZEB by:
+This report strives to contribute to reaching a common understanding of nZEBs by:

-- Providing a starting point for a nZEB definition by analyzing existing concepts and initiatives.
+- Providing a starting point for an nZEB definition by analysing existing concepts and initiatives;

-- Lining out main challenges and potential solutions for a nZEB definition.
+- Outlining the main challenges and potential solutions for an nZEB definition;

-- Applying such principles on reference buildings and assess related effects.
+- Applying such principles on reference buildings and assessing related effects;

 - Giving an outlook on necessary further steps towards a successful implementation of nZEBs.